-We believe gentle life story work through creative writing, performance, drawing and visual metaphor, increases our self knowledge and can help us be more confident and open about our lives, even if we’ve had some difficult experiences.
+Red Dress Collective believe gentle life story work – through creative writing, drawing, and performance – increases our self knowledge and can help us be more confident and open about our lives, even if we’ve had some difficult experiences.

-We think there should be more stories told by those of us who have experienced the worst of other human beings because cultural depictions of violence, traumatic experience, sexual violence and violent crime against women and children are hugely popular, lucrative art forms, that are not typically made by us or for us.
+We think there should be more life stories because cultural depictions of violence, traumatic experience, sexual violence and violent crime against women and children are hugely popular, lucrative art forms, that are not typically made by us or for us.
 We want to avoid making spectacle from trauma, and navigate the cultural fascination with predatory and violent men by sailing our own ship.